two bed villa

 Nusa Lembongan island information

-Q. What is the power like on Nusa Lembongan?
+Q. What is the electricity like on Nusa Lembongan?

 A. The power on Nusa Lembongan does go out fairly regularly.
-We have a generator that provides back-up power to all of our villas when the electricity goes out.
+We have a generator that provides back-up power to all of our rooms, villas and the beach lounge for when the electricity goes out.
 The generator is available 99% of the time, unless it is down for maintenance for some reason.

-Q. What is the water quality like on Nusa Lembongan?
+Q. What is the quality of the water on Nusa Lembongan?

 Q. How long should I spend on the island?